AnthonyMichaelTDM/CSE140-Final-Project/Report.md

         self.decode()?;
         let if_report = self.fetch();

-        // mem will tell us if data memory was updated, so we add that to the report report.push_str(&mem_report);
+        // mem will tell us if data memory was updated,
+        // so we add that to the report report.push_str(&mem_report);
-        // wb will tell us if registers were updated, so we add those to the report report.push_str(&wb_report);
+        // wb will tell us if registers were updated,
+        // so we add those to the report report.push_str(&wb_report);
-        // if will tell us if the pc was updated, so we add that to the report report.push_str(&if_report);
+        // if will tell us if the pc was updated,
+        // so we add that to the report report.push_str(&if_report);

         Ok(report)
     }

-    /// the Fetch stage of the CPU.
-    ///
-    /// # Returns
-    ///
-    /// a report of what happened in the CPU during the fetch stage fn fetch(&mut self) -> String {
-        ... // implementation omitted
-    }

-    /// the Decode stage of the CPU.
-    ///
-    /// This function will decode the instruction in the IF/ID stage and set the ID/EX stage registers.
-    ///
-    /// # Errors
-    ///
-    /// * if the instruction in the IF/ID stage is invalid fn decode(&mut self) -> Result<()> {
-        ... // implementation omitted
-    }

-    /// the Execute stage of the CPU.
-    ///
-    /// This function will execute the instruction in the ID/EX stage and set the EX/MEM stage registers.
-    ///
-    /// # Errors
-    ///
-    /// * if the ALU control unit fails
-    /// * if the branch and jump unit fails
-    /// * if an invalid immediate value is found fn execute(&mut self) -> Result<()> {
-        ... // implementation omitted
-    }

-    /// the Memory stage of the CPU.
-    ///
-    /// This function will read or write to the data memory based on the control signals.
-    ///
-    /// # Returns
-    ///
-    /// a report of what happened in the CPU during the memory stage fn mem(&mut self) -> String {
-        ... // implementation omitted
-    }

-    /// the Write Back stage of the CPU.
-    ///
-    /// This function will write the result of the ALU operation or the memory read data to the register file.
-    ///
-    /// # Returns
-    ///
-    /// a report of what happened in the CPU during the write back stage fn write_back(&mut self) -> String {
-        ... // implementation omitted
+    ... // stage functions, see below
-    }
 }
 ```